-Human Resources (HR) will issue 2022 W-2s by January 31, 2023.
+Human Resources (HR) has issued all 2022 W-2s.
 If you have misplaced a W-2 from a previous year, please contact HR.
 The Office of Financial Aid cannot access or obtain a copy of your Pitzer W-2.

 Earnings Impact on Future Aid